savannah-Silica/e-commerce-api/README.md

 6. **Review and feedback**: Your PR will be reviewed by maintainers.
 Address any feedback and make necessary changes.

 7. **Merge**: Once your PR is approved, it will be merged into the `main` branch.

+## Development Process

+To maintain a clean and modular codebase, we follow a structured development process.
+Each feature should be implemented in its own app, ensuring a clear separation of concerns.
+Additionally, the API side of each feature is developed in a dedicated folder within the `api` app.
+Let's walk through the process using the example of the shopping cart feature:

+1. **Create a New Feature Branch:**
+   Before starting, create a new branch for the feature.
+     ```
+     git checkout -b feature-shopping-cart
+     ```
+2. **Implement Feature in Feature App:**
+   Create a new app for the shopping cart feature.
+     ```
+     python manage.py startapp shopping_cart
+     ```
+   Implement the feature within the `shopping_cart` app.
+   Write comprehensive tests for the feature to ensure robust functionality.
+3. **Create a PR for the Feature Branch:**
+   Once the feature is complete and tested, create a pull request for the feature branch.
+4. **Create API Folder in `api` App:**
+   Inside the `api` app, create a dedicated folder for the shopping cart API.
+     ```
+     cd api
+     mkdir shopping_cart     ```
+5. **Implement Feature Code in the API Folder:**
+   Implement the relevant code for the `shopping_cart` app in the corresponding `api/shopping_cart` folder.
+6. **Test API Endpoints:**
+   Ensure that the API endpoints related to the shopping cart feature are working correctly.
+     ```
+     python manage.py test api.shopping_cart
+     ```
+This process ensures a clean separation between the feature implementation and its corresponding API, promoting modularity and maintainability.
+Remember to write comprehensive tests for both the feature and its API to ensure the reliability of your code.
+Repeat these steps for each new feature, creating a dedicated app for the feature and organizing its API code within the `api` app.

 ## License